SteveBarnett/Remixing/_thinking/getting-into-a-scrum-master-role-from-outside-of-tech.md

     - Note: in my experience, these are the places that say they do agile rather than actually do agile.
 - Seems like the "scrum master" role is being backgrounded in favour of more hybrid roles
     - So: experience in product or coaching or tech will help
-    - And: job titles will tend to have be "delivery manager" or "delivery lead" or "[something] coach"
+    - And: job titles will tend to be "delivery manager" or "delivery lead" or "[something] coach"
 - Interesting article: [Is the Scrum Master Role Dying in 2026?
 What You Need to Know](https://agilemania.com/is-the-scrum-master-role-dying)
     - Summary: no, but it is evolving, mostly to include delivery.